PaulPoandl/WolframAlpha-Chat/README.md

   (Note: Your computer might warn you about the executable file.
 If you have concerns, feel free to reach out to me at Paul.Poandl@gmail.com)

 Remember, if you download the source code from GitHub, ensure you have the proper Python environment and necessary modules installed to run the program successfully.
-Click on one of the Links below to download the installation file, you can also choose the version you like:

 # Follow us on Social Media!